 - An audience member asked Argento why he chose ballet as the backdrop for Suspiria.
 Argento said that unlike film or music, ballet is magic.
 If you view it that way, it makes perfect sense that witches would run a ballet academy.
 Argento clearly loves artists — his films are filled with opera singers, novelists, dancers, and poets — but it was really interesting to hear him single out ballet as the most magical of art forms.
 I feel like it gives me a deeper understanding and love for the film.

-I also got photo-bombed when I took a picture with Rick Hearst, and it’s one of my favorite pictures.
+I got photo-bombed when I took a picture with Rick Hearst, and it’s one of my favorite pictures.

 Now for the loot.
 I wanted to go full-on Super Toy Run on pretty much all of the vendor tables, but I managed to restrain myself somewhat.
 Half of the stuff I bought is related to either Suspiria or Halloween III, which is pretty much my standard M.O.